Kevin-JHG/Group5-Rapid-Reservation/Documentation/Knowledge-Base(KB)/Reservation.md

    4. The system should allow users to modify or cancel their reservation.
       ![Rapid Reservation Confirm Page](KB-Pictures/Confirm.jpg)
    6. Special requests should be captured during the reservation process and flagged for staff.

+## Contact Support
+If you encounter any issues during the reservation process or need further assistance, please contact our customer support team at rapidreservation@email.com or call 123-456-7890.